railwayapp/docs/src/docs/getting-started.md

 ### Install and Link the CLI

-The Railway CLI to connects your code to your infrastructure.
+The Railway CLI connects your code to your infrastructure.

 Install with [Brew](https://brew.sh), [NPM](https://www.npmjs.com/package/@railway/cli), or [Scoop](develop/cli#install):